ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 * An initial model can be discovered using the following steps:
   1. Select variant(s) in the `Variant Explorer`
+     * Infix, prefix and suffix can not be selected for the incremental process discovery.
   2. Press the <i class="bi bi-diagram-2-fill btn-icon"></i>`discover initial model` button
   3. The discovered process tree would be displayed in the `Process Tree Editor` as follows: